-- Skin medicines
+- skin medicines

-- Air pollution
+- air pollution

-How is allergic conjunctivitis treated?
+How is allergic conjunctivitis diagnosed?

-It may help to put a cold washcloth over your eyes for relief.
-Lubricating eye drops (sometimes called artificial tears) may also make your eyes feel better.
-Antihistamine pills (which many people take for their allergies) may also help relieve your symptoms.
-You can buy lubricating eyedrops and many antihistamine pills without a prescription.
+Applying a cold washcloth over your eyes can provide some symptom relief.
+Lubricating eye drops (sometimes called artificial tears) also may help.
+Antihistamine pills (which many people take for their allergies) may help relieve your symptoms.
+You can buy lubricating eye drops and many antihistamine pills without a prescription.

-- How do I know whether a virus, bacteria or allergen is causing my symptoms?
+- How do I know whether a virus, bacteria, or allergen is causing my symptoms?

 - Will conjunctivitis damage my eyesight?